How To Become A Digital Nomad (no matter your age!)

 Big names in the industry include Salesforce, Shopify, and Hubspot.

-Based on personal experience, I can tell you this … be wary of starting a SaaS business without technical knowledge or deep pockets.
+However, based on personal experience, I can tell you this … be wary of starting a SaaS business without some technical knowledge or deep pockets.
 It can end up being extremely expensive to bring your product to market and take a lot more capital than you first expect.

 3. Ecommerce